mehedi-sharif/soulspring/content/get-started.md

         for stressors, toxins, and imbalances
       - Review of any past lab results and investigations.
 Special labs ordered if necessary.
-    - title: 'Initial Consultation:  Development of a Personalized Therapy Plan '
+    - title: 'Initial Consultation:<br/>Development of a Personalized Therapy Plan '
       image: images/initially-expects/02.svg
       lists:
       - The Medical Director creates a personalized therapy plan from the roadmap